 raw cashews – this is the base of the sauce that makes it thick and creamy!
 You’ll soak the cashews for a few hours (or overnight) and then blend until smooth.

 nutritional yeast – this nutrient-packed ingredient gives the sauce a “cheesy” flavor without any actual cheese!
 It’s slightly nutty, slightly cheesy and a key ingredient in this recipe so I don’t recommend skipping it!
+Learn more about nutritional yeast here.
 You can find it at most grocery stores in the spice section or you can buy nutritional yeast online.

 lemon juice – to brighten up the sauce!
 I recommend using freshly squeezed lemon juice.